WHITE PAPER

 Incorporating IQ and EQ into recruitment practices

 When it comes to identifying high-potential candidates, accounting firms should ensure their recruitment practices incorporate ways to measure an individual’s EQ.
-Developing a comprehensive recruitment process that evaluates both technical skills and interpersonal skills includes a combination of interviews, assessments, and situational tests to assess candidates from multiple angles.
+Developing a comprehensive recruitment process that evaluates both technical skills and interpersonal skills often includes a combination of interviews, assessments, and situational tests to assess candidates from multiple angles.

 • Ask questions that assess problem-solving abilities, adaptability, and interpersonal communication skills.